Top UN court stops short of ordering cease-fire in Gaza and demands Israel contain deaths

 “I think that they will shy away from actually calling for a full cease-fire, because I think they will find that beyond their abilities right now,” she said in a telephone interview.

-Provisional measures by the world court are legally binding, but it is not clear if Israel would comply with any order.
+Provisional measures by the world court are legally binding, but it is not clear if Israel will comply with them.

-Top Hamas official Osama Hamdan, meanwhile, said his group would abide by a cease-fire if ordered and would be ready to release the hostages it is holding if Israel releases Palestinian prisoners.

 How the U.S., Israel's top ally, responds to any order will be key, since it wields veto power at the U.N.
 Security Council and thus could block measures there aimed at forcing Israel's compliance.